Fed-inspired gyrations hold silver lining for European cyclicals

 J O Hambro Investment Management has recently further cut its exposure to bonds while raising its exposure to cyclical equities, encouraged by economic recovery, Algernon Percy, head of private clients, said.

-In his JOHIM Portfolio Fund, Percy has raised exposure to the firm's Waverton European fund, which owns shares in firms such as carmaker Renault (RENA.PA), British Airways owner International Consolidated Airlines (ICAG.L) and bank BNP Paribas (BNPP.PA).
+In his JOHIM Portfolio Fund, Percy has raised exposure to the firm's Waverton European fund, which owns shares in firms such as carmaker Renault, British Airways owner International Consolidated Airlines and bank BNP Paribas.

 Europe-focused exchange-traded funds covering cyclical sectors saw net inflows of $222.2 million between May 1 and June 14, after monthly outflows since February, Markit data showed.